Equity

 Top priorities:

-• Deliver fully on Seattle Promise, a program that — partly with help from Seattle residents — provides two years of free tuition and wraparound services to new grads of Seattle public high schools
+- Deliver fully on Seattle Promise, a program that — partly with help from Seattle residents — provides two years of free tuition and wraparound services to new grads of Seattle public high schools

-• Enhance staffing of student services
+- Enhance staffing of student services

 Power Innovation

-Seattle Colleges is a national leader in community college education.
+The Seattle Colleges are a national leader in community college education.
 Over our five decades the colleges have nimbly adapted to our region’s ever-evolving economy and demographics and prepared tens of thousands of Seattleites for productive, contributing lives.
 People who started with us occupy almost every social role, including those that hold our community together in its hardest days: nurses, respiratory therapists, electricians, big-rig technicians, aviation mechanics, institutional chefs, early childhood educators, and more.

 Today new and unpredictable forces are bearing down on the community.
-With your help, Seattle Colleges will be there to help our city’s people meet the moment — whatever the future holds.
+With your help, the Seattle Colleges will be there to help our city’s people meet the moment — whatever the future holds.

 Top priorities:

-• Keep programs and curricula responsive to employer and community needs
+- Keep programs and curricula responsive to employer and community needs

-• Create flexible learning options, including micro-credentials and short-term training
+- Create flexible learning options, including micro-credentials and short-term training

 Strengthen Capacity

 At the beating heart of our schools are our instructors, who cherish the role of teacher and take the personal interest in students that's seldom possible at institutions with bigger classes and other agendas like research.
 [Class sizes at the colleges average around 20.]
 Our future success will require recruiting and retaining more of these great teachers, as well as the committed staff who play equally vital roles as advisors, mentors and tutors.
-Critically, all these colleagues must reflect our community's rich diversity.

 Top priorities:

-• Support the recruitment and retention of diverse faculty and staff through professional development funds and teaching and service awards
+- Support the recruitment and retention of diverse faculty and staff through professional development funds and teaching and service awards

-• Create the physical infrastructure for future-facing education
+- Create the physical infrastructure for future-facing education

-Stay up to date with the campaign
+Stay up to date with the Seattle Colleges Foundation